Credit by Demonstrated Mastery

 Meet with a school counselor or school designee to ensure understanding of the process and implications of further coursework if successful at CDM.

-Complete a CDM Application in full and return by the determined deadline (available from school counselor).
+Complete a CDM Application in full and submit form by the determined deadline (available from school counselor or School CDM Contact).

 Maintain confidentiality and do not share any portion of this process with other students or adults beyond parent/guardian, and adhere to the Testing Code of Ethics regarding assessments.